patlod/bulb-ajana/README.md

 ![Graph Global Search](/images/bulb_graph_global_search.png)

 ## Usage
-Bulb works project based.
-You simply create one to several databases within your project (research, code, etc.), thus you have everything in one place.
+Simply create one to several databases within your project (research, code, etc.).

 Data is stored as JSON format in file databases which can be stored anywhere on your computer.
-This introduces the following advantages:
+This has the following advantages:
 1. If you have a project of any kind you can conveniently store all your note data within the specific project.
-Thus you have your data in one place.
+Thus you have all your data in one place.
 2. You can directly access and modify your data also without your notes application.

 ## Development